China warns metals firms not to race back from virus

 But the China Nonferrous Metals Industry Association last week said 76.5% of its more than 1,000 members had gone back to work.

-“Resuming work and resuming production do not mean going all-out,” the Ministry of Industry Information and Technology (MIIT) said in a statement that summarised a video conference on Thursday with some of the country’s biggest metal producers, including Aluminum Corp of China, or Chinalco, China Minmetals Corp and Jiangxi Copper.
+“Resuming work and resuming production do not mean going all-out,” the Ministry of Industry Information and Technology (MIIT) said in a statement that summarized a video conference on Thursday with some of the country’s biggest metal producers, including Aluminum Corp of China, or Chinalco, China Minmetals Corp and Jiangxi Copper (600362.SS).

 But the ministry warned that producers should not lose sight of environmental and safety issues as they focus on restoring output.